erincr/bayesian-optimization/README.md

 - Use this history to decide what point to inspect next
 - Repeat

-As such, Bayesian optimization is a 'sequential' strategy: you compute function values at points one after the other.
+Bayesian optimization is a 'sequential' strategy: you compute function values at points one at a time.
 In the case of hyperparameter tuning, this is often referred to as Sequential Model Based Optimization (SMBO).

 We can restate this general strategy more precisely: start by placing a prior distribution over your function (the prior distribution can be uniform).
-Use the prior distribution to choose a point to sample - ideally, the goal is to sample a point with a high probability of maximizing (or minimizing) your function.
-Compute the function value at this point, and incorporate this data into your prior to create a posterior distribution.
+Use the prior distribution to choose a point to sample.
+There are a few ways to choose what point to sample - informally, the goal is to sample a point with a high probability of maximizing (or minimizing) your function.
+Compute the function value at this point, and incorporate this data to create a posterior distribution.
 Begin again: your posterior is your new prior.

 There are many algorithms for how to create distributions, and how to choose what point to sample (see references).